 Teaching (GTA) work since January 2018

-Masters of Architecture dissertation supervision assistance; Masters of Architecture research methods; BA Architecture ‘Architecture and Media’; BA Architecture ‘Architecture After Modernism’.
+Masters of Architecture (MArch) dissertation supervision assistance; MArch research methods 'Accra Futurism'; MArch research methods 'Archives of Energy Transition'; BA Architecture ‘Architecture and Media’; BA Architecture ‘Architecture After Modernism’.
 Work undertaken with Lukasz Stanek, Lea-Catherine Szacka, Kim Förster, Luciana Lang.

 Total of 250+ hours experience.